-Autoconnect to SmartLink, this will create SmartLink connection automatically.
+Autoconnect to SmartLinkas this will enable SmartLink to automatically connect.

 After that, go back to the

-Connections button in the top right corner.
+Connections button in the top right hand corner.
 You will see SmartLink connection added.
-If it's not added automatically or missing you may add it manually as shown below:
+If it's not added automatically, or it is missing completely, you may add it manually as shown below:

 Open connection will be established and you should be able to see telemetry information at this step.